What are the basics of

 What is rear curtain sync and when is it used?

-Your camera shutter has two curtains – the front and the rear.
+Your camera shutter has two curtains – the front and rear curtain.
 When pressing onto the shutter button, it activates the front or first curtain.
 The shutter opens up first, and the flash fires at the end of the exposure, when the shutter is about to close.
 Now you get an image where the motion blur appears behind the subject instead of in front of her.

 Like a front curtain flash image, the subject herself will be sharp, while her movement will be captured in a blur behind her.
 This technique works best in low light environments.
 You still need some ambient light to illuminate the background and capture the motion blur.